MariaTraga/technico/README.md

 # technico
-A java CRUD backend application for a renovations company named Technicon test
+A java CRUD backend application for a renovations company named Technicon